 The Research Foundation may engage the services of an independent contractor (IC) on a short-term, intermittent, or an as-needed basis to perform specific tasks or services.
-These specific tasks or services are not normally provided by Research Foundation employees.
+These specific tasks or services are those not normally provided by Research Foundation employees.

-The Research Foundation Independent Contractor Checklist and Agreement is not complete, final, or ready to be implemented, nor is the IC permitted to start work, until requisite approvals, in writing, are obtained from the principal investigator, the senior director of HR (or his or her designee), the sponsored programs analyst, and Research Foundation purchasing.
-No work may begin until the agreement has been signed off by all parties.
+The Research Foundation Independent Contractor Checklist and Agreement is not complete, final, or ready to be implemented, nor is the IC permitted to start work, until requisite approvals, in writing, are obtained from the principal investigator, the director of HR (or his or her designee), the sponsored programs manager, and Research Foundation purchasing.
+No work may begin until the IC agreement has been signed off by all parties.

 Agreements for IC services are established for a period not to exceed twelve months or the grant end date, irrespective of project periods.
 Contracts must specify the expected number of service days or months.
 If the need for services extends beyond the specified service period, a new independent contractor agreement may be established.
 However, requisite laws will be followed.
 Agreements that extend past the grant end date will need the approval of the Research Foundation's senior director of Sponsored Programs or his or her designee.